h15200/notes/go.md

 - int int8 (-125 ish to +125) int16 int32 int64
 - uint uint8 (0 to 255) uint16 uint32 uint64 uintptr
+  - best practice is to just use default `int` or `uint` with no number to let Go figure out if your machine is using 32-bit or 64-bit architecture
 - byte // alias for uint8 - same as `utf-8`
   - when sending data over the network, data is usually converted into []byte
 - rune // alias for int32
   // represents a Unicode code point
 - a single quote declaration of a char will be a rune `myRune = 'a'` while a double quote will default to a string

-float32 float64
+- float32 float64

-complex64 complex128 (square roots, imaginary nums)
+- complex64 complex128 (square roots, imaginary nums)

-BUT best practice is to just use default `int` or `uint` with no number to let Go figure out if your machine is using 32-bit or 64-bit architecture

 ## defaults

-- unlike JS and undefined, Go has sensible defaults when types and references are declared without init vals string "" int 0 float 0 bool false
+- unlike JS and undefined, Go has sensible defaults when types and references are declared without init vals
+- string ""
+- int 0
+- float 0
+- bool false

 ## inferring types

 - Go will infer the type based on assignment.
 - var isTrue = false (defaults to type bool) is the same as var isTrue bool = false
 - numbers are inferred as either int32 or int64 (not uint even for positive nums) and floats are always float64.

-### var declaration
+## var declaration

 - declarations can be made on the top, package level or function level
 - package level vars can be used by function level because of lexical scope